|

 DATA BASE

-MYSTERY DATAThese crystals represent treasure boxes essentially.
-Check them to see what they contain; they could be anything from zenny to Battle Chips.
+These crystals represent treasure boxes essentially.
+Check them to see what they contain; they could be anything from Zenny to Battle Chips.
 Purple Mystery Data must be unlocked with a Sub Chip before it can be accessed.

 Also Known As: HPMemory